laurensk/digi4school-pdf/README.md

 })();
 ```

+Note: For some books, you need to run this code twice to get the result.

 3. Copy the output of the script.
 4. Create a file called `.env` in the root directory of the project.
 5. Paste the previously copied text in this file, save and close it.